 Since its approval, several studies demonstrated that Uptravi could provide significant benefit to PAH patients when added to an endothelin-receptor antagonist (ERA), such as Opsumit, and an phosphodiesterase type 5 inhibitor (PDE-5i), such as tadalafil.

-The TRITON study, conducted by Actelion, was designed to test one such triple combination in 247 newly diagnosed patients who had never received treatment for their PAH.
+The TRITON study, conducted by Actelion, was designed to test an initial triple combination strategy in 247 newly diagnosed patients who had never received treatment for their PAH.

 Enrolled across the U.S., Canada, Australia, and Europe, participants were assigned randomly to receive either a triple combination of Uptravi, Opsumit, and tadalafil, or the double Opsumit-tadalafil combo, for 26 weeks.

-TRITON’s main goal was to determine whether the addition of Uptravi significantly lowered pulmonary vascular resistance — the resistance to blood flow through pulmonary circulation — in patients.
+TRITON’s main goal was to determine whether this triple combo significantly lowered pulmonary vascular resistance — the resistance to blood flow through pulmonary circulation — in patients.

 The 6MWT is a standard measure of cardiovascular health and NT-proBNP is the only validated and widely accepted prognostic marker of changes in cardiovascular function and survival in PAH.